|SanBio Co., Ltd. (4592)|

 Stroke, which is the first indication targeted for SB623, is a result of occlusion of blood vessels in the brain, preventing oxygen and nutrients from reaching neural tissue, causing loss of brain function or death.
 Thrombolytic agents are effective against stroke during the acute phase for several hours after onset, but after the acute phase, there are no treatment methods other than physical and speech therapy.
 Typically, physical and speech therapy benefits level off after the first 6-12 months following stroke.

-(2) SB623 AdministrationIn the case of SanBio's stroke study, the medicine is administered with local anesthesia in a stereotactic neurosurgical operation, which is a common method in this field.
+(2) SB623 AdministrationIn the case our stroke study, the medicine is administered with local anesthesia in a stereotactic neurosurgical operation, which is a common method in this field.

 ◎ Chronic-phase stroke

-◎ Traumatic brain injurySanBio is also developing SB623 for the treatment of motor disability caused by TBI, which is the next target indication for SB623 following stroke.
+◎ Traumatic brain injurySanBio is also developing SB623 for recovery from motor disability resulting from TBI, which is the next target indication for SB623 after stroke.

-The company aims to launch SB623 in Japan as soon as possible, by taking full advantage of the early approval system specified in the amended Pharmaceutical Affairs Act.
+The company plans to accelerate patient enrollment at about 30 facilities in Japan and the US.
+The company intends to release SB623 in Japan as quickly as possible by taking full advantage of the early approval system specified in the amended Pharmaceutical Affairs Act.

 Damien Bates, Chief Medical Officer and Head of Research